SabineRiffel/Project-Trading/README.md

 ### **Senator Financial Disclosures Data**
 - New features are stored in `senator_features.csv`
 - Movement Category classified as up and down based on the stock price movement on the day after the trade was made
+- Data was extendend to include timestamps of publications of financial disclosures.

 ![03_senator_features.png](images/03_senator_features.png)